kiding/Images2Pen/readme.md

 4. Drag and drop the folder where images are located at.

-5. Write down title you want to use.
+5. Type a title you want to use.

 6. Press return.